Sadowski-Krystian/SenkoDocs/docs/commands.rst

 Prefix
 ~~~~~~~~~~~~~~~~~~~~~~~

-Description: Set custom prefix for bot (prefix is only used to help command) if prefix not given will be set default
+Description: Set custom prefix for bot (prefix is only used to help command) if prefix not given will be set to default

 Required Permission: ADMINISTRATOR